Harvest Launceston Introduction

 The quality of the suppliers is an important part of the experience here.
 For organic vegetables and fruit you must visit the stalls of Wouter from Seven Springs Farm and Lauren and Mitch from Felds Farm both of which are among our favourite organic producers in the state.

-Another supplier that always attends is the Elgaar Farm and Grain Family, organic suppliers of high quality products such as organic milk and yoghurt and spelt, khorasan flour and spelt pasta that we use all the time in our cooking.
+Two other suppliers that always attend are the related Elgaar Farm and The Grain Family, organic suppliers of high quality products such as organic milk and cream, a range of European-style cheese and excellent yoghurt (Elgaar Farm) and The Grain Family products that include spelt, khorasan flour and spelt pasta that we use all the time in our cooking.

-Another organic producer we always head towards is Hillwood Fresh Food Co. where you can always find beautiful mushrooms.
+Another organic producer we always head towards is Hillwood Fresh Food Co. where you can always find beautiful mushrooms such as the rare Lion’s Head mushrooms and the Elm Oyster mushrooms.
+If you want more information about how to cook these excellent products, have a look at our story on Hillwood Fresh Food on this site.

-There is also a young baker who is doing good things making bread without additives, so check out Sandy’s Sourdough where Josh Crisp has a fine selection of bread.
+There is also a young baker who is doing good things making bread without additives, so check out Sandy’s Sourdough where Josh Crisp has a fine selection of bread and related products.

 There is also Strelleyfield Farm Free Range Duck whose products, especially the duck hearts, are very good.
 We marinate the duck hearts and then grill them over charcoal for a very short time so that the meat remains tender.